Judiciaries in Peril

 In November 2020, the CEELI Institute launched a new Spotlight Series of Webinars on the topic: ‘Judiciaries in Peril in Central & Eastern Europe.’
-The series will shine a spotlight on pressing issues challenging the judiciary in key countries of the region, including Poland, Romania, Ukraine, Montenegro, and Hungary.
-Each session will explore the challenges faced in a particular country that undermine and imperil that nation’s judiciary.
+Each episode in the series shines a spotlight on pressing issues challenging the judiciary in key countries of the region, including Bulgaria, Poland, Romania, Montenegro, and Ukraine.
+Each session explores the challenges faced in a particular country that undermine and imperil that nation’s judiciary, answering questions including:

-- What are the circumstances underlying attacks on the judiciary?
+- What is behind current attacks on the judiciary?

 - Are there any solutions or remedies?

-This second webinar session spotlights the judiciary in Poland and outlines the peril it faces.
-The conversation will be led by Krystian Markiewicz, President of Iustitia; Michał Wawrykiewicz, Wolne Sądy; and Magdalena Szuleka, Helsińska Fundacja Praw Człowiek.
+The second webinar session in this series spotlights the judiciary in Poland and outlines the peril it faces.
+The conversation was led by Krystian Markiewicz, President of Iustitia; Michał Wawrykiewicz, Wolne Sądy; and Malgorzata Szuleka, Helsińska Fundacja Praw Człowiek.

-Our first session shines a spotlight on the judiciary in Bulgaria, outlining how that judiciary is in peril and the particular challenges facing it.
+The premier session in this series shines a spotlight on the judiciary in Bulgaria, outlining how that judiciary is in peril and the particular challenges facing it.
 The conversation was led by Judge Kalin Kalpakchiev, Head of the Bulgarian Judges Association, and Bilyana Wegertseder, Director of Bulgarian Institute for Legal Initiatives (BILI Foundation).